Subscribe to Pro or Enterprise plans to unlock this feature.

 The year started with a substantial drop in both orders and deliveries, recording the lowest orders of all time in Q1.
 In the Q1, net commercial aircraft orders of -58, after 120 cancellations, mainly reflect the winding down of the A380 program—net helicopter orders of 66 units.
 A total of 162 commercial aircraft were delivered, while Airbus Helicopters delivered 46 units.
 With consistent growth in subsequent quarters, the last quarter recorded net commercial aircraft orders to 768 aircraft, while Airbus Helicopters achieved 310 net orders in the year.
 A record 863 commercial aircraft were delivered, while Airbus Helicopters recorded stable revenues that offset lower deliveries of 332 rotorcraft.

 Did you like Airbus’s Orders Intake and Deliveries Worldwide statistic?
-Get access to such granular datasets by registering for free.

 Always know what you’ll pay.
 No hidden costs or surprises.